Welcome to Grosvenor Road Primary School

 Throughout our school there is an ethos of high expectation, respect and a drive for children to be the best learners they can be.
-Our children are well mannered and polite and this contributes to the calm and purposeful atmosphere around school.
+Our children's behaviour is exemplary; they are well mannered and polite and this contributes to the calm and purposeful atmosphere around school.

 I would be delighted to personally meet with you and to take you around the school to see for yourself the quality of provision we offer.
 I look forward to meeting with you at some point.